The nominee must meet the following criteria:

-The deadline for the EASM Awards is April 20th Each year.
-Information required for award nomination includes:
+The deadline for the EASM Awards nomination is 20th May each year.
+The nomination package should include the following:

-Nominators must be EASM members in good standing and should email the nomination to the Chair of the Award Selection Committee, who is Professor Tracy Taylor.
-The nomination must specifically describe the nominee’s accomplishments in relation to the award criteria (max 2 pages).
-It is recommended that up to two letters/testimonials of support be included in the nomination.
-The Committee may subsequently request additional information from the nominator.
+Nominators must be EASM members in good standing and should email the nomination to the Chair of the Award Committee.
+The Award Committee may subsequently request additional information from the nominator.
 All nominations will be assessed in confidence.

 Individuals who accept their nomination will be asked to submit a CV and a two-page statement describing their qualifications for the award.
-These items must be submitted no later than July 1st.
+These items must be submitted no later than 1stJuly.